pylhc/pylhc.github.io/docs/guis/betabeat/running.md

     Being inside of the Technical Network is required for the KnobPanel.
     To do so, `ssh` into one of the hosts, for instance `cs-ccr-dev<number>.cern.ch`.

-TODO: Josch write other info on default options
 !!! tip "Setting Your Defaults"
     The GUI defaults to specific locations for which `Beta-Beat.src` directory to use, for input path of you data. etc.
-    It is possible to set these default values yourself by creating a file named `bbgui_user.properties` in your home folder.
-    Different key-value pairs can be set inside for the desired defaults, see an example below:
+    Different key-value pairs can be set inside for the desired defaults, for example:

     ```bash
     beam = LHCB1_RUNII_2018
     inputPath = /some/afs/location/with/your/data/